RyanFrantz/ryanfrantz.github.io/cv/index.md

 [ryan+cv@ryanfrantz.com](mailto:ryan+cv@ryanfrantz.com)

-I'm seeking engineering management (director-level and above) roles to continue my progression toward becoming a CTO.
+I'm seeking engineering management (director-level and above) roles to continue **progressing toward becoming a CTO**.
 I'm interested in well-established companies looking to improve their engineering processes and startups that have found product market fit and need to scale.
 I'm an engineering leader by trade, a translator by practice.
 I distill business strategy into engineering direction and convert engineering outcomes into business value.

-A sample of my achievements includes delivering the backend for a long-running, FDA-reviewed, clinical trial; shipping a backwards-compatible authentication solution for a 1-million-user consumer application; kickstarting a security and compliance program, targeting SOC 2 compliance, to position a SaaS startup for enterprise customers;  building a cross-platform CI rig, and related tooling, to support development of products that impact global financial markets; designing and managing the architecture necessary to operate a medical management company's nationwide mission of raising the bar for patient care and simultaneously reducing total healthcare costs.
+A sample of my achievements includes delivering the backend for **a long-running, FDA-reviewed, clinical trial**; shipping a backwards-compatible authentication solution for a **1-million-user consumer application**; kickstarting a security and compliance program, targeting SOC 2 compliance, to position a SaaS startup for enterprise customers;  building a cross-platform CI rig, and related tooling, to support development of products that **impact global financial markets**; designing and managing the architecture necessary to operate a medical management company's nationwide mission of raising the bar for patient care and simultaneously reducing total healthcare costs.